mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 ## Morph Priority

 The calculated [score](../../usage/recalc.md#scoring-algorithm) of the card, and as a result, the sorting of the card, depends on the [priority](../prioritizing.md) you give the morphs.
 You can either set the priorities to be `Collection frequency` (how often the morphs occur in your card collection), or you could use a [custom priority file](../prioritizing.md#custom-priority-files) that specifies the priorities of the morphs.

-AnkiMorphs automatically finds .csv files placed in [[anki profile folder](../../glossary.md#profile-folder)]`/priority-files/`.
+AnkiMorphs automatically finds `.csv` files placed in [[anki profile folder](../../glossary.md#profile-folder)]`/priority-files/`.

 > **Note:** using `Collection frequency` is not recommended because it can be volatile; if you make any changes to your
-> cards (delete, suspend, move, etc.), then it can cause a cascade of sorting changes.
+> cards (delete, suspend, move, etc.), then a cascade of sorting changes can occur.

 ## Read & Modify